 What Are Natural Flavors?

-Through my research for my article on GMO's, I noticed some statistics that bothered me.
+I do a lot of online research and I noticed some statistics that bothered me.
 I found out that people buy items labeled "Natural" whether it be "natural flavors" or "natural ingredients" over organic.
-So I decided to research some more and share the information that I found.
-So many people take what they read at face value; not everything is that cut and dried.
-Just because it is labeled natural, does not mean you would really want to ingest it if you knew what it was.
+So, I decided to research some more and share the information that I found.
+So many people take what they read at face value; not everything is that cut and dried. if something is labeled natural, it does not mean you would want to ingest it if you knew what it was.

 Here is the definition per the FDA code on natural flavors - "A natural flavor is the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional."